-Like many dog-lovers, you may love to travel with your dog.
-If you do, and find yourself in Sonoma County for the day or a long vacation, here are four dog parks and half a dozen parks with beaches where Fido can romp and have a ball—or at least chase one.
+Like many dog lovers, you probably love to travel with your dog — if you find yourself in Sonoma County for the day or a long vacation, here are four dog parks and half a dozen parks with beaches where Fido can romp and have a ball (or at least chase one).

 Your pet can be off-leash in the dog parks, but leashes are usually required elsewhere.
 Entrance to all parks listed here is free, but some require a parking fee.

-Rincon Valley Community Park, 5108 Badger Rd., Santa Rosa.
+Rincon Valley Community Park, 5108 Badger Road, Santa Rosa.

-Ragle Ranch Dog Park.
-Nestled within 157-acre Ragle Ranch Regional Park—site of August’s wildly popular Gravenstein Apple Fair—the Ragle Ranch Dog Park is half an acre with a redwood chip surface for cavorting dogs, as well as benches, shade trees, and water.
+Nestled within 157-acre Ragle Ranch Regional Park — site of the wildly popular Gravenstein Apple Fair each August — the Ragle Ranch Dog Park is half an acre with a redwood chip surface for cavorting dogs, as well as benches, shade trees, and water.
 Beyond the fenced-in dog park, Ragle contains 3.56 miles of mostly woodland trails offering good wildlife viewing opportunities.

 Ragle Ranch Regional Park, 500 Ragle Road, Sebastopol.

-Ernie Smith Dog Park.
-Located within Ernie Smith Community Park in El Verano, Ernie Smith Dog Park provides a pet drinking fountain and picnic tables.
+Located within Ernie Smith Regional Park in El Verano, Ernie Smith Dog Park provides a pet drinking fountain and picnic tables.
 Beyond the fenced dog park you’ll find a children’s play area, a softball field and a one-half mile paved walking path with a wildlife viewing platform along the route.

 - Doran Beach Regional Park (Bodega Bay) has a two-mile stretch of sandy beach.